derteufelqwe/pluginannotation/readme.md

 your `onEnable()` method and import `de.derteufelqwe.AutoPlugin.AutoRegister`.
 Your IDE will tell you that this class is not found.
 This is because it's getting generated at compile time, so just ignore the error.

+To get rid if this error you need to mark the directory where the class is generated as a 'generated sources root' so your IDE will find the class.

 #3 Commands
 Classes implementing `CommandExecutor` can be registered using the `@MCCommand` annotation.